This Italian chickpea soup, aka pasta e ceci soup, is a traditional recipe full of flavour and ready in 20 minutes.

 It comes together in just about 20 minutes and calls for basic ingredients you most probably have in your kitchen already.
 I mean, what´s not to love?

-This vegan pasta and chickpeas is one of those comforting dishes that always pleases everyone, adults and even children!
+This hearty vegan chickpea soup is one of those comforting dishes that always pleases everyone, adults and even children!

 Choose your ingredients wisely, quality is the key here!